Potential Financial Steps for T-Mobile Employees in November

 Good news!
 That simplified taxes for millions of Americans.

 Bad news!
-That resulted in fewer people itemizing their deductions, effectively reducing the tax benefits of charitable giving for many taxpayers.
+That caused fewer people to itemize deductions and effectively reduced the tax benefit of charitable giving.

-Nonetheless, millions of Americans still use itemized deductions.
-It may pay to think strategically about charitable giving at year end.
+Nonetheless, millions of Americans still itemize.
+It may pay to be strategic with charitable giving.

-• Bunching - giving more in one year instead of spreading it over multiple years
+• bunch - give more one year instead of less in multiple years,

-• Donor Advised Fund - donating now and then advising on how the funds are distributed in future years
+• contribute to a Donor Advised Fund - give now and then advise on how the funds will be distributed later, and

-T-Mobile employees may also have access to special employer match opportunities on the Tuesday after Thanksgiving, 11/28/2023.
+T-Mobile employees may also have access to special Giving Tuesday employer matching the Tuesday after Thanksgiving, 12/3/2024.

 4. Purchase Holiday Gifts🎁